ahmadaltaib/url-shorter/README.md

 5. Access your NestJS application:

-    Open your web browser and navigate to http://localhost:3000
+    Open your web browser and navigate to http://localhost:3000/api to see the Swagger UI

     ### Development